Last Updated on 05/31/21 by quiltripping

 - Each cruise excursion that I did took up most of the time the ship was in port which did not give me much time for exploring anything else.
 I was glad to have the opportunity to go back and see some of the other sights in each town.
 If your time and pocketbook can afford it, consider taking an Alaskan cruise more than once.
 The scenery is always beautiful and there are multiple interesting things to do in each port of call.

 - The cruise ship brochures show the south east Alaska scenery with blue skies and bright sunny days.
-I am sure those occur in southeast Alaska, but on both my cruises, I only had cloudy and overcast days (in June and July).
+I am sure those occur in southeast Alaska, but on all of my cruises, I only had cloudy and overcast days (in June and July).
 This did not make the scenery any less impressive.

 - For excursions, plan to dress in layers including raingear and wear comfortable shoes that can handle getting wet and/or muddy.